danielbush/BeerBot/README.md

 * Uses ruby 2.0
 * Uses pry as a repl for administering the bot while running
 * Structured to be independent of irc, the bot itself is agnostic
+* Modules are hot-reloadable
+* Bot and the dispatcher are also hot-reloadable

 ## Status